A Classification of Configuration Spaces of Planar Robot Arms with Application to a Continuous Inverse Kinematics Problem: Introduction and Related Work

 \item[2.] \emph{Design of tuples of continuous inverse kinematics which, for a given end effector position, return only one unique configuration in every connected component of the constrained configuration space:} The motivation for wanting to achieve this will be clear in the next subsection.
 This problem is challenging because of the plethora of geometric properties of the configuration space of a robot arm that one is faced with as the number of segments as well as the lengths of the segments are changed.
 In \cite{jaggi:thesis:paper:92,Kapovich94onthe,Milgram04thegeometry} it was proved that there are only two possible types as far as the connectivity of the constrained configuration space (\emph{i.e.}, the configuration space with end effector position fixed; equivalently the moduli configuration space of a polygon with $(n+1)$ sides) is concerned: Either it has a single connected component, or it a disjoint union of two $(n-2)$-dimensional tori.
 Due to a fundamental theorem from Morse theory~\cite{Nicolaescu2007morse,milnor1963morse}, a continuous transition from a state in one of these types to one in the other type, that results in the change in the topology (connectivity) of the constrained configuration space, will mean that the system will pass through a critical value of the Morse function which maps configurations to the base length.
 We call the corresponding critical points \emph{vital critical points}.
 In order to design the pairs of IK with the desired properties, we need to ensure that the system passes through the vital critical points at the vital critical values of the base length.

 The way we handle this design problem is to first identify the possible vital critical points for a given system, and how the system passes through the vital critical points as the base length is changed continuously.
-One surprising result that we derive is that there are only three such possible types of paths passing through the different vital critical points despite the large variety of robot arms that one can come up with.
-This simplifies our problem of design of the IK pairs significantly --- we only need to consider the three possible classes of paths, and design three corresponding pairs of IKs.
+One surprising result that we derive (Proposition~\ref{prop:sys-paths}) is that there are only three such possible types of paths passing through the different vital critical points despite the large variety of robot arms that one can come up with.
+This essentially gives us a classification of configuration spaces of planar robot arms, and thus simplifies our problem of design of the IK pairs significantly --- we only need to consider the three possible classes, and design three corresponding pairs of IKs.

 \end{itemize}